 Concerning the use of granting annual leave in lieu of sick leave, the Office of Personnel Management advises agencies,

 Employees may request annual leave instead of using sick leave.
-Although an employee may request annual leave for sick leave purposes, annual leave is subject to supervisory approval and may be denied.
+Although an employee may request annual leave for sick leave purposes, annual leave is subject to more subject to discretionary supervisory approval and may be more easily denied.
 If an employee chooses to use annual leave for sick leave purposes, he or she may want to share the reason for the request with the supervisor so that the request receives proper consideration to avoid the need to invoke FMLA.

 The Office of Personnel Management does provide support for an agency official to request supporting evidence for the use of sick leave.
 For example, in its Fact Sheet on Sick Leave, OPM provides such authority in the following form,

 An agency may grant sick leave only when supported by administratively acceptable evidence.
 For absences in excess of 3 days, or for a lesser period when determined necessary by the agency, an agency may require a medical certificate or other administratively acceptable evidence.

 However, even though the OPM language seems very prescriptive, standing alone, the very next sentence of the OPM guidance goes on to state (in the context of a need to invoke FMLA),